Skip to navigation Skip to content

 Reviews will allocate to skilled staff upon expiry.

-If the review due date has been reached, or if a customer contacts regarding their suspension, check the DOC recorded with suspension and ascertain if the customer:
+If the review due date has been reached, or if an applicant contacts regarding their suspension, check the AIC Suspended DOC recorded with the suspension, and confirm if the applicant:

 • has already complied with the action required or whether they can do so now